Follow Us

 There are quite a few problems with the data being represented by the district.
 Take a look at our breakdown.

-• 01/01/2024 3:41 PM | Joe Public (Administrator)
+• 01/01/2024 3:41 PM | Building A Better District (Administrator)

 During the November 2023 board meeting, the Board of Education adopted a resolution that gives them the power to access referendum funds to reimburse the district for other "capital expenditures" unrelated to the actual referendum project.
 The resolution is highlighted in Item 4.F. of the meeting minutes as follows: